MuffinsThaCat/wasi-nft/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a proprietary license.
+All rights reserved.

+**IMPORTANT**: This software is proprietary and confidential.
+Use is subject to the restrictions outlined in the LICENSE file.
+The blockchain-based data attribution and tokenization mechanisms are protected intellectual property and may not be implemented or replicated without explicit written permission.

 ## Acknowledgments